mjdargen/gform2adafruitIO/README.md

 This example program uses the Adafruit Matrix Portal to make a Marquee Sign that anyone can submit text to.
 The Google Form asks the user for text and a color.
 The program ensures the color is valid and the text is profanity-free (as profanity-free as possible).
 The program then publishes the data to Adafruit IO.
 The Matrix Portal pulls this information down from Adafruit IO to scroll across the display.

 You can follow the directions below or check out this Instructable for more info: https://www.instructables.com/Gform2adafruitIO-Automatic-Marquee-Driven-by-Googl/
+Or if Hackster is more your style, you can check out this tutorial here: https://www.hackster.io/mjdargen/gform2adafruitio-marquee-driven-by-google-form-adafruit-io-b31e81

 ## Installation/Set-Up/Execution Steps
 * Clone repository: